Are smoothies OK on a ketogenic diet?

 #5: Micro Greens Matcha Smoothie

-Whether you’re breaking your morning fast or craving an iced latte or acai bowl, these breakfast keto smoothies will wake you up and keep you going:
+Whether you’re breaking your morning fast or craving an iced latte, these easy keto smoothies will wake you up and keep you going.

 #1: Cinnamon Dolce Latte Breakfast Smoothie